2019 IIHF World U18 Championships

 The 2019 IIHF U18 World Championship was the 21st such event hosted by the International Ice Hockey Federation.
 Teams participated at several levels of competition.
 The competition also served as qualifications for the 2020 competition.
 One national team, Luxembourg, returned to play in the World Championships for the first time since playing in the 2000 European qualification tiers.

 Sweden won the title on home ice.
 It was the nation's first U18 World Championship.
 Defending champion Finland finished in seventh place and without a medal for the first time since 2014.

 Top Division

+The Top Division tournament was played in Örnsköldsvik and Umeå, Sweden, from 18 to 28 April 2019.

 Match officials

 12 referees and 10 linesmen were selected for the tournament.